-10. Select a filtering level and click the Next button.

-The Setup is complete page displays.

-11. Click the Take me to the status screen button.
+- Select a filtering level and click the Next button.
+The Setup is complete page displays. - Click the Take me to the status screen button.
 The Status page displays.
-Parental controls are now set up for the router.

-12. To enable Parental Controls, click the Enable Live Parental Controls.
+Parental controls are now set up for the router. - 12.
+To enable Parental Controls, click the Enable Live Parental Controls button.

-After you set up and enable Parental Controls, you can change the web filtering level for each device on the network through the network map page of the genie app.